 - Ductile Materials.
 Ductility is the ability of a material to be elongated in tension.
 Ductile material will deform (elongate) more than brittle material.
 Ductile materials show large deformation before fracture.
 In ductile fracture, extensive plastic deformation (necking) takes place before fracture.
-Ductile fracture (shear fracture) is better than brittle fracture, because there is slow propagation and an absorption of a large amount energy before fracture.
+Ductile fracture (shear fracture) is better than brittle fracture because there is slow propagation and an absorption of a large amount of energy before fracture.
 Any fracture process involves two steps, crack formation and propagation, in response to an imposed stress.
 The mode of fracture is highly dependent on the mechanism of crack propagation.
 Cracks in ductile materials are said to be stable (i.e., resist extension without an increase in applied stress).
 For brittle materials, cracks are unstable.
 That means crack propagation, once started, continues spontaneously without an increase in stress level.
-Ductility is desirable in the high temperature and high pressure applications in reactor plants because of the added stresses on the metals.
+Ductility is desirable in the high temperature and high-pressure applications in reactor plants because of the added stresses on the metals.
 High ductility in these applications helps prevent brittle fracture.

 - Flaw such as a crack

-- Temperature at or below DBTT
+- The temperature at or below DBTT

 See also: Ductile-brittle Transition Temperature

 See also: Hydrogen Embrittlement